 J-STAGE by Japan Science and Technology Agency

 Japanese sake is mainly made from polished rice, water and rice malt.
 Rice is harvested between September and October.
 The rice grain for sake brewing is bigger and softer than that for cooking.
-Sake brewing is carried out from October to March, especially from December to February during the cold season, expect the major sake manufacturers which have automatic temperature control devices.
+Sake brewing is carried out from October to March, especially from December to February during the cold season, except the major sake manufacturers which have automatic temperature control devices.
 Sake brewing starts after harvest.
 The season is the best time to facilitate temperature control in vats in fermentation and to prevent unnecessary bacteria from developing in them.

 Rice is milled to remove the outer portion of the grain which contains protein and oil, a cause of unfavorable taste of sake.
 Super high-quality sake with fruity aroma is brewed from rice grain polished to 50 percent weight or less.
-After the rice steamed, Aspergillus oryzae is inoculated into the steamed rice for producing rice malt.
+After the rice is steamed, Aspergillus oryzae is inoculated into the steamed rice for producing rice malt.
 Then, yeast mash, which mass-produces yeast, is made from the steamed rice, the rice malt, water, and sake yeast.
 The rice malt helps starch in the yeast mash and unrefined sake change into glucose.
 Sake brewing is characterized by a complex fermentation and saccharification process occurring in a vat in parallel, called multiple parallel fermentation.
 The raw unrefined sake is pressed to separate the sake from the lees.
 Lastly, it is pasteurized twice, or once, except the liquid which becomes raw sake called namazake.

 Hiyaoroshi is seasonal and limited edition sake available in autumn.
 It is fresher than normal sake because it is heated only once, in spring, during the brewing process.
 Shiboritate is winter sake.
 It is fresh sake made from rice harvested in the year, without the final heating process.

 With more than 150 years of history, “Omachi”, which have been developed and produced at Omachi located in Okayama City, is well known as the oldest sake rice.
 It is difficult to grow because it has little resistance to lodging and disease.
 Having faced the threat of extinction, the amount of production is gradually increasing through the effort of sake makers of Okayama Prefecture and for responding to the demand as a material of sakes with specific class names around the nation in recent years.
 Its enthusiastic fans are called “Omachist”.
-They join various sake events held all over the nation, notably Omachi Summit in Tokyo.
+They join various sake events held all over the nation, notably the Omachi Summit in Tokyo.

 Some breweries offer tours of the sake brewery to visitors with a reservation.